-Animal rescue, relating to the rehoming of dogs and cats is a growing industry in Victoria.
-Community foster care networks, rescue groups and foster carers are essential in assisting to reduce the number of animals located in pounds and shelters.
+Animal rescue, the rehoming of dogs and cats, is a growing industry in Victoria.
+Community foster care networks, rescue groups and foster carers are essential in helping reduce the number of animals located in pounds and shelters.

-The process of rehabilitating and rehoming dogs and cats can be greatly assisted by these groups and helps reduce the number of animals euthanized due to not being able to find new homes.
+The process of rehabilitating and rehoming dogs and cats can be greatly assisted by these groups and helps reduce the number of animals euthanised due to not being able to find new homes.

 Many community foster care networks and rescue groups also take dogs and cats that are directly surrendered by their owners, when they are no longer willing or able to care for that animal.